-- You do not fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - You require an investment designed to provide a full return of principal at maturity. - You cannot tolerate the loss of some or all of the principal amount of the Securities, and you are not willing to make an investment that may have the full downside market risk as a hypothetical investment in the Underlying. - You believe that the level of the Underlying will decline over the term of the Securities, or you believe the level of the Underlying will appreciate over the term of the Securities by a percentage that exceeds the Maximum Gain. - You seek an investment that has unlimited return potential without a cap on appreciation. - You are unwilling to invest in the Securities based on the Maximum Gain set forth on the cover page of this pricing supplement. - You cannot tolerate fluctuations in the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the level of the Underlying. - You do not fully understand or accept the risks associated with the Basket Components. - You seek current income from this investment or prefer to receive the dividends paid on the Basket Components. - You are unable or unwilling to hold the Securities to maturity or you seek an investment for which there will be an active secondary market. - You are not willing to assume our credit risk for all payments under the Securities, including any repayment of principal.
+- You do not fully understand the risks inherent in an investment in the Securities, including the risk of loss of up to 90% of your initial investment. - You require an investment designed to provide a full return of principal at maturity. - You cannot tolerate the loss of up to 90% of the principal amount of the Securities, and you are not willing to make an investment that has similar downside market risk as a hypothetical investment in the Underlying, subject to the Buffer at maturity. - You believe that the level of the Underlying will decline over the term of the Securities, or you believe the level of the Underlying will appreciate over the term of the Securities by a percentage that exceeds the Maximum Gain. - ♦ You seek an investment that has unlimited return potential without a cap on appreciation. - You are unwilling to invest in the Securities based on the Maximum Gain set forth on the cover page of this pricing supplement. - ♦ You cannot tolerate fluctuations in the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the level of the Underlying. - ♦ You do not fully understand or accept the risks associated with the Basket Components. - You seek current income from this investment or prefer to receive the dividends paid on the Basket Components. - You are unable or unwilling to hold the Securities to maturity or you seek an investment for which there will be an active secondary market. - ♦ You are not willing to assume our credit risk for all payments under the Securities, including any repayment of principal.